MbuguaCaleb/angular_custom_component_data_binding/Desktop/MY-CODE/ANGULAR JS/cmp-databinding-start/README.md

 @Input() element:{type:string,name:string,content:string}

-element property in this case is now accessible to other components.And since its an object it may be able to receive
+element property in this case is now accessible to other components.And since its an object it may be able to receive .

+Input is what makes an elements component property bindable from outside of the component.

+We may therefore as well bind to Components.
 ```

 **Notes By**